Licensee vs. Franchise: Everything You Need to Now

 Being a licensee or a franchise can be a bit question for an individual with an entrepreneurial spirit, or for a growing company.3 min read

-Being a licensee or a franchise can be a bit question for an individual with an entrepreneurial spirit, or for a growing company.
+Being a licensee or a franchise can be a bit questionable for an individual with an entrepreneurial spirit, or a growing company.
 Here are the key definitions of the two:

 - Licensee: a company sells the license (brand, copyright) of an item or items to other companies.
 A primary example is a professional sports team selling the license of their logo (or, brand) to a sporting goods store.

 Both of these types of agreements allow for the established company to sell certain rights to their brand to other vendors, in exchange for financial compensation.

 Obviously, there is a lot more to both a franchise and a licensee than the above definitions.
 So, let’s dig a little deeper, as you consider which avenue may be best for you.
 Here are some key points regarding a franchise:

 - The franchisee uses the brand or trademark of the franchise.
 All Domino’s Pizza restaurants use the same branding, regardless of where they are located or who the individual owners are.